jsim2010/partite/strategy.md

 **amendment**: An object composed of:
 - a mission
 - a revision
-- a register of each director's vote on authorizing the mission
+- a register of each director's vote on enacting the revision

+**issue**: An object composed of:
-**issue**: The state of the contract at a given point.
+- the state of the contract at a given point

 ### 7.2) Actions